tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 OAuth 2.0
 -----------

-We support two OAuth 2.0 authorization flows to get the access token:
+We support OAuth 2.0 code flow authorization to get the access token:

 +--------------------------------------------------------------------+---------------------------------------------------------------------------------------------+
 | **Flow name**                                                      | **When to use**                                                                             |